puppeteer/recorder/README.md

 will start a new browser in which every interaction with the page will be recorded and printed to the console as a puppeteer script.

+## Known limitations

+There are a number of known limitations:
+- It's currently not possible to record interactions inside of shadow doms
+- It only records clicks, changes to text fields and form submits for now